farao-community/farao-community.github.io/pages/docs/output-data/rao-result/meta-info.md

 - **DEFAULT**: the sensitivity / load-flow computations converged normally
 - **FAILURE**: the sensitivity / load-flow computations failed

-The user should be sufficiently warned when any state's sensitivity / load-flow computation fails.
+When the results are returned to the user of your application, they should be sufficiently warned if any state's sensitivity / load-flow computation has failed.

 {% capture t1_java %}
 ~~~java